 Mindfulness is a great activity to help develop children’s executive function abilities because it helps them learn to focus.
 Montessori-based tips to help your child practice mindfulness are available here.
 Visual-based breathing exercises are also a great way to help your child learn to focus on her breathing and help her learn to respond to strong emotions.
 Practicing Yoga can also help develop your child’s executive function skills, and there are plenty of awesome age-appropriate yoga resources available.

 2) Use games and songs

 Games that require your child to listen to instructions and follow those instructions are great for developing his attention skills.
 Some of the games that help do these are musical chairs, Simon Says, and Red light Green light.
 Board games that help work on your kid’s concentration and require him to think, remember, and strategize are also great for developing his executive functions.
 Puzzles, mazes, and card games are great depending on your child’s age.
-Good examples of board games that help develop your child’s executive functions are: Labyrinth, Looney Labs Aquarius, and Chicken Cha Cha Cha.
+Good examples of board games that help develop your child’s executive functions are: Labyrinth and Looney Labs Aquarius.

 Sing-along songs also help exercise executive function skills because they encourage your child to listen, memorize or follow instructions (for example head-shoulders-knees-and-toes).